5jt/dyalog-cookbook/manuscript/10_documentation.md

 Trailing comments

-:Comments at the ends of lines act as margin notes.
+: Comments at the ends of lines act as margin notes.
 Do not use them as a running translation of the code.
-Instead aim to for expository style and code that needs no translation. on lines where you're not satisfied you've achieved expository style, then do write an explanatory comment.
+Instead aim to for expository style and code that needs no translation.
+On lines where you're not satisfied you've achieved expository style, do write an explanatory comment.
 Better to reserve trailing comments for other notes, such as `⍝ FIXME slow for >1E7 elements`.
 (Using a tag such as `FIXME` makes it easy to bookmark lines for review.)
-Aligning trailing comments to begin at the same column makes them easier to scan, and is considered [_OCD compliant_](^ocd).
+Aligning trailing comments to begin at the same column makes them easier to scan, and is considered OCD compliant [^ocd].

 The above conventions are simple enough and have long been in wide use.